DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/multiProcessorJobs.rst

                 Tag += 8Processors
                 ...
               }
               # This queue has Tag = MultiProcessor and RequiredTag = MultiProcessor.
+So it will accept:
-              # So it will accept ONLY jobs that require Tag = MultiProcessor
+              # - jobs that require Tag = MultiProcessors (and no others)
               RequiredMPTagQueue
               {
                 Tag = MultiProcessor
                 RequiredTag = MultiProcessor
                 ...
               }
-              # This queue has BannedTag = MultiProcessor.
-So it will accept ONLY jobs that DON'T require Tag = MultiProcessor
+              # This queue has Tag = [MultiProcessor, 8Processors] and RequiredTag = MultiProcessor.
+So it will accept:
-              RequiredMPTagQueue
+              # - jobs that require both the tags above (and no others)
+              # - jobs that require Tag = MultiProcessor (and no others)
+              MultipleMPTagQueue
               {
+                Tag = MultiProcessor
+                Tag += 8Processors
-                BannedTag = MultiProcessor
+                RequiredTag = MultiProcessor
                 ...
               }
             }